John 7:1-53 - Outline of John (Book Notes menu page)

 His invitation includes the themes of...

-To drink of Him is to believe on Him. cp.
+To truly trust in Him is to drink of Him. cp.
 6:47

 out of his belly shall flow rivers of living water.- The source of this flow is not the believer,